colbec/juliacon2021poster/Q&A.md

 **How do you arrive at your thresholds?
 Why 20% free memory, why a percentage and not an absolute number of GB, and why 70C for CPU temperature?**

 Memory cutoff will depend on the project and your physical memory available.
 Temperature is a personal choice.

+**I can't make out the colours on your video.
+What standards are you using for accessibility?**

+Colour contrast suggested by site http://web-accessibility.carnegiemuseums.org/design/color/